UXSoc/uxsoc-apps-cms/src/pages/index.md

           to deliver a top-notch output within a reasonable timeframe.
-Ideally, he/she **must have had freelance experience** to be able to quote properly, but **tremendous project management and people management skills** are highly required and are non-negotiables!
+Ideally, he/she **must have had freelance experience** to be able to quote properly, but **tremendous project management and people management skills** are highly required and are non-negotiables.

+          The Vice President for Consultancy works hand in hand with the Vice President for UX Design in managing the UXDC team.
         title: The Product Manager
     title: "\U0001F5E3 VP for Consultancy"
   - cards: []
     description: '   '
     positions:
       - description: >-
-          The VP for UX Design is in charge of leading the UX education efforts through client projects and events.
+          The Vice President for UX Design is **in charge of leading the UX education efforts** through **client projects** and **events**.

-          He or she ensures that product design (with a focus on UX) is effectively taught throughout the organization by collaborating with different departments in executing design-related events, while also making sure that quality is executed in all digital products created for clients.
+          He or she **ensures that product design (with a focus on UX) is effectively taught throughout the organization** by collaborating with different departments in executing design-related events, while also **making sure that quality is executed in all digital products created for clients**.

-          It is recommended that the VP for UX Design has past experience not only in product design, but also profound knowledge in user research, visual design, and usability.
-The VP for UX Design must also have experience in mentorship and collaboration, and if possible, product management.
+          It is recommended that the Vice President for UX Design has past experience not only in **product** **design**, but also **profound knowledge in user research, visual design, and usability**.
+The VP for UX Design must also have **experience** **in mentorship and collaboration**, and if possible, product management.

-          The VP for UX Design works hand in hand with the VP for Consultancy in managing the UXDC team.
+          The Vice President for UX Design works hand in hand with the Vice President for Consultancy in managing the UXDC team.

-          Some responsibilities the VP for UX Design is expected to undertake:

-          * In charge of leading functional and impactful digital products for clients

-          * In charge of managing AVPs under UX Design

-          * In charge of leading and guiding officers under UXDC with regards to producing effective outputs for client work

-          * In charge of facilitating design workshops

-          * In charge of sharing design resources
         title: The Design Educator
     title: "\U0001F499 VP for UX Design"
   - cards: []